hazelcast/hazelcast-jet/site/docs/operations/kubernetes.md

 ### Submit the Job from a Shared Persistent Volume

-We will need a persistent volume attached to the pods.
+We will need a persistent volume attached to the Pods.
 The persistent storage will contain job JAR files to be submitted to the cluster.
 There are many different ways you can define and map volumes in Kubernetes.
-We will create `hostPath` persistent volume, which mounts a file or directory from the host node’s filesystem into the pod.
+We will create `hostPath` persistent volume, which mounts a file or directory from the host node’s filesystem into the Pod.
 See [official documentation](https://kubernetes.io/docs/concepts/storage/volumes/) for other types of volumes.